JohnnySn0w/ArXver/README.md

 ```

 Should finish relatively quickly.
 Will take a little longer for more tweets.
-with ~12k tweets mine lasted ~1.5s.
+~12k tweets lasted ~1.5s.

-now all the markdown files are in place, last two commands are pelican again
+Now all the markdown files are in place, last two commands are pelican again.

 This will generate your HTML files:
 ```
 pelican content
 ```
-*This takes ~33 seconds on my machine.*

 This will serve them:
 ```